devika1402/rashomon-shap/results/README.md

 # results/

-Curated result files behind the figures and tables in the top-level [README](../README.md).
-These are the small analysis-ready outputs of the pipeline, not the model binaries or cached data, which are regenerated locally and never committed.
+Result files behind the figures and tables in the top-level [README](../README.md).
+These are the small analysis-ready outputs of the pipeline.

 ## Layout